-Prerequisite: ENG 82 (For ESL: ELI 82W) or appropriate ACCUPLACER scores world power, from the post-Civil War era, to modern times, is traced.
+Prerequisite: ENG 82 (For ESL: ELI 82W) or appropriate ACCUPLACER scores

+The emergence of America as a major industrial and world power, from the post-Civil War era, to modern times, is traced.
 Major political, economic, and social trends are included.